Making-Finance-Sustainable/RAG-VIDI-beta/docs/rag-reports/rag_Pensioenfonds-Detailhandel-Annual-Report-2023.md

 # Analysis for `Pensioenfonds-Detailhandel-Annual-Report-2023.md`

-**Per-document runtime (s):** 344.334
+**Per-document runtime (s):** 454.09

 ## Summary
 Here is a concise summary of the document:

-The Foundation Industry-wide Pension Fund for the Retail Sector is a mandatory industry-wide pension fund that administers pension schemes for employees in the retail sector.
-The foundation aims to fulfill its obligations towards participants and pension beneficiaries in accordance with statutes, legislation, and conditions arising from mandatory participation.
-During an audit, particular attention was paid to areas related to specific activities of the foundation and laws and regulations for pension funds.
-The foundation has outsourced various administrative tasks.
+The Stichting Bedrijfstakpensioenfonds voor de Detailhandel (Pension Fund for the Retail Industry) is a mandatory industry pension fund that executes pension schemes for employees in the retail sector.
+The fund's objective is to fulfill its obligations towards participants and pensioners, as stated in the statutes and relevant legislation.

-The Retail Pension Fund is a young fund with high turnover, and every year tens of thousands of people start and stop building up their pension.
-To draw attention to pensions, new participants receive a special edition of Jij&Wij Magazine.
-Since 2020, the fund has produced a short annual overview in addition to legally required annual accounts, aiming to make complex information accessible.

-The board reports on its policy in the management report, and is accountable for the outcomes achieved from this policy.
-The audit report describes matters unless prohibited by law or regulation.

-Meta:
+The fund has prepared a concise annual report, "Kort jaaroverzicht," which aims to make complex information from the annual report accessible to everyone.
+In 2023, the fund added information about the new pension scheme to this report.

+Key metrics include:

+* Assets: €363,594 (2023) vs. €352,551 (2022)
+* Pensioners: 158,359 (2023) vs. 152,700 (2022)
+* Total participants: 521,953 (2023) vs. 505,251 (2022)
+* Pension cost expenses: €41,950 (2023) vs. €40,854 (2022)
+* Cost per participant: €80.40 (2023) vs. €80.90 (2022)

+The fund's financial position and developments during the year are summarized in a comparative financial summary.

+meta:

-**Estimated sentence count:** 164
+**Estimated sentence count:** 2366
-**Key terms:** `pension fund`, `retail sector`, `mandatory participation`, `audit procedures`, `financial statements`, `fraud risks`, `continuity`, `outsourcing`, `annual accounts`, `short annual overview`
+**Key terms:** `Pensioenfonds Detailhandel`, `Stichting Bedrijfstakpensioenfonds voor de Detailhandel`, `Wet toekomst pensioenen (Wtp)`, `Dekkingsgraad`, `Pensioenregeling`, `Communicatie`, `Jaarrekening`, `Controleverklaring`, `Actuariële verklaring`, `Richtlijnen voor de Jaarverslaggeving`

 ## Presence by Category (final)